bromagosa/microblocks-site/docs/posts/blog-2020-01-10-how-to-translate-microblocks.md

 easier to implement and also results in more readable language files and fewer translator errors.

-Lines starting with the pound sign (#) are comments and can be ignored.
+Lines starting with the pound symbol (#) are comments and can be ignored.
 Adding or modifying any comments will not break anything, but your modifications will be lost the next time that the translation file is updated with new strings.

 <a name="submitting" style="visibility:hidden"></a>
 ### Submitting a language file

-You can just send us the translation file over email at
+When you're done, you can just send us the translation file over email at
 <interest@microblocks.fun> and we'll include it in the next release.

 Alternatively, if you know how to use Git, you can send a pull request to our